Copyright © 2006-2010 Davor Ocelic

 Abstract

-The purpose of this article is to give you a straight-forward, Debian-friendly way of installing and configuring OpenLDAP.
+The purpose of this article is to give you a straightforward, Debian/Ubuntu-friendly way of installing and configuring OpenLDAP.

 By the end of this guide, you will have a functional LDAP server that will serve as a central authentication system for user logins onto all machines in the network, without the need to manually create users' accounts on individual machines.

-This article is part of Spinlock Solutions's practical 5-piece introductory series to infrastructure-based Unix networks, containing Debian GNU Guide, MIT Kerberos 5 Guide, OpenLDAP Guide, OpenAFS Guide and FreeRADIUS Guide.
+This article is part of Spinlock Solutions's practical 3-piece introductory series to infrastructure-based Unix networks, containing MIT Kerberos 5 Guide, OpenLDAP Guide and OpenAFS Guide.

 Table of Contents